Power of Attorney in Winter Park

 Florida powers of attorney are either limited or general.

-- Limited power of attorney gives the agent limited power to conduct a specific act.
+- Limited power of attorney: gives the agent limited power to conduct a specific act.

-Who Can Override A Power Of Attorney?
+Who Can Override a Power of Attorney?

 The court itself may also be able to override a POA in Florida if it determines that the agent is not acting in the best interest of the principal or is committing fraud, undue influence, or other misconduct.
+Legal intervention can be a necessary measure when your interests are at risk due to an agent's misconduct, and our seasoned attorneys are equipped to represent your interests effectively if a dispute arises.

-To learn more about the value of having a power of attorney, contact a Winter Park estate planning lawyer from Richard A. Heller, P.A.!
+To learn more about the value of having a power of attorney, contact a Winter Park estate planning lawyer online or call (407) 501-4052 today.

 how can we help